‘UpFront’ looks at Buc-ee’s push into Wisconsin

 In this week’s Capitol Chats podcast, U.S. Rep. Tony Wied weighs in on the ongoing government shutdown.
 The De Pere Republican also declines to directly say whether he supports extending enhanced tax credits under the Affordable Care Act, a law he criticizes as “flawed.”

-The WisOpinion Insiders, Chvala and Jensen, discuss legislation to allow clerks to process absentee ballots the day before election day.
-Sponsored by the Wisconsin Counties Association and the Tommy G. Thompson Center on Public Leadership.
+The WisOpinion Insiders, Chvala and Jensen, take an early look at the race for the Wisconsin attorney general.
+Sponsored by the Wisconsin Counties Association and the Tommy G. Thompson Center on Public leadership.

 Gov. Tony Evers was a guest on the Nov.
 16, 2025, episode of WISN’s “UpFront,” produced in partnership with WisPolitics-State Affairs.